Times Square Ball: Event organization

 To facilitate the arrival of attendees, Times Square is closed to traffic beginning in the late afternoon on New Year's Eve.
 The square is then divided into different viewing sections referred to as "pens", into which attendees are directed sequentially upon arrival.
 Security is strictly enforced by the New York City Police Department (NYPD), even more so since the 2001–02 edition in the wake of the September 11 attacks.
-Attendees are required to pass through security checkpoints before they are assigned a pen, and are prohibited from bringing backpacks or alcohol to the event.
+Attendees are required to pass through security checkpoints before they are assigned a pen and are prohibited from bringing backpacks or alcohol to the event.

 Security was increased further for its 2017–18 edition due to recent incidents such as the truck attack in New York on October 31, and the 2017 Las Vegas shooting; these included additional patrols of Times Square hotels, rooftop patrol squads and counter-snipers, and the installation of reflective markers on buildings to help officers identify the location of elevated shooters.
 For 2018–19, the NYPD announced its intent to use a camera-equipped quadcopter to augment the over 1,200 fixed cameras monitoring Times Square, but it was left grounded due to inclement weather.

 Festivities

-Festivities formally begin in the early evening, with an opening ceremony featuring the raising of the ball at 6:00 p.m.
-ET along with the playing of Fanfare for the Common Man by The New York Philharmonic.
-Party favors are distributed to attendees, which have historically included large balloons, hats, and other items branded with the event's corporate sponsors.
+Festivities formally begin in the early evening, with an opening ceremony featuring the raising of the ball backed by Fanfare for the Common Man by The New York Philharmonic at 6:00 p.m.
+ET.
+Party favours are distributed to attendees, which have historically included large balloons, hats, and other items branded with the event's corporate sponsors.
 The lead-up to midnight features a program of entertainment, including musical performances: some of these performances are organized by, and aired by New Year's Eve television specials broadcasting from Times Square.

 The climax of the festivities is the drop itself, which begins at 11:59:00 p.m.
 ET.
 Officially, the drop is activated using a button inside a special control room within One Times Square, synchronized using an National Institute of Standards and Technology (NIST) time signal received via satellite.
-Since 1996, the drop has been ceremonially "activated" on-stage by one or more special guests, joined by the current mayor of New York City, by pressing a button on a smaller model of the ball.
+Since 1996, the drop has been ceremonially "activated" on-stage by one or more special guests, accompanied by the current mayor of New York City, by pressing a button on a smaller model of the ball.
 The guests are selected annually to recognize their community involvement or significance, and have included: